 What’s the Alternative?

-The other option on the table is a pre-modified bed cover, designed in a way to accommodate a toolbox.
+The other option on the table is a truck bed cover with toolbox already incorporated into its design.
 These are available both online and at local stores, but you should be ready to pay a top dollar for such a customized accessory.
 Again, make sure you measure your truck’s bed before getting this cover, because, regardless of the unique shape, it won’t be a universal fit.
 Most modified tonneau covers feature the roll-up design.

-Retractable covers can also be (relatively) easily made toolbox friendly, thanks to the flexible and versatile engineering.
+Retractable tool box covers can also be (relatively) easily made toolbox friendly, thanks to the flexible and versatile engineering.
 However, in my experience, these covers aren’t very reliable or long-lasting.
 It would be better to use the method described earlier to create a customized cover on your own.
 That way, you can be sure that it will be able to “work” with the toolbox and won’t lose any of its original properties.
 Investing in a truck bed cover with toolbox is a viable alternative, but the self-modified option might provide a more tailored fit and functionality.